JetBrains/guide/site/python/tutorials/intro-aws/setup/index.md

 ![IAM_USER](iam_user.png)

-You can see below that user falls under a **Group**.
+You can see below that user falls under a group.
 A group is a collection of IAM users.
 Groups let you specify permissions for multiple users and make it easier to manage.

 ![IAM_USER_GROUP](aws_iam_group.png)

 Over here I have provided full access to some of the AWS services because of the tutorial, but this is definitely not a good practice.
 You should always follow the principle of least privilege.
 Okay, we are done with the Groups.
 Let’s move back to the Users.

-I will click on the specific user.
-Now I will hover to **Security Credentials.** I am now going to click on `create access key`, and it is going to provide me **access key id** and **secret access key**.
+I'll select the particular user, then navigate to Security Credentials.
+Next, I'll initiate the creation of an access key, which will furnish me with both the access key ID and secret access key.
 ![IAM_ACCESS_KEYS](access_keys.png)

-I will copy the credentials and open Command Prompt or Terminal.
-I will type **aws configure** which will prompt me to enter **aws access key id** and **secret access key**.
+I'll copy the credentials and open Command Prompt or Terminal.
+Following that, I'll use the "aws configure" command, which will prompt me to input both the AWS access key ID and secret access key.

 ![IAM_ACCESS_KEYS_TERMINAL](access_keys_terminal.png)